6 Amazing Questions on Indian Budget You Never Knew

 2. How many budgets are presented in the Parliament?

 Ans.
-So far, India has seen 86th union budget presentation out of which 69 are normal annual budgets, 13 interim budgets and four special- occasion budgetary proposals, also known as mini budgets.
+So far, India has seen 89th union budget presentation out of which 70 are normal annual budgets, 13 interim budgets and four special- occasion budgetary proposals, also known as mini budgets.
 The first mini-budget was presented by T. T. Krishnamachari on November 30, 1956.
-The upcoming union budget of 2017 will be 87th union budget.
+The upcoming union budget of 2019 will be 90th Union Budget.

-(T. T. Krishnamachari going to present first Union Budget)
+(T. T. Krishnamachari going to present first Mini Union Budget)

 3. While going to present the budget in the parliament, what does Finance Minister carry in that briefcase?